-- Use Form 8824, Like-Kind Exchanges, for each exchange of qualifying business or investment property for property of a like kind.
+- Use Form 6252, Installment Sale Income, to report the sale of property under the installment method. - Use Form 8824, Like-Kind Exchanges, to report exchanges of qualifying business or investment property for property of a like kind.
 For exchanges of property used in a trade or business (and other noncapital assets), enter the gain or (loss) from Form 8824, if any, on line 5 or 16. - If you sold property on which you claimed investment credit, see Form 4255, Recapture of Investment Credit, to find out if you must recapture some or all of the credit.